What are healthy carbohydrates for people with type 2 diabetes and prediabetes?

 Take a look at this apple verse apple juice comparison.

 All and all, when it comes to fruit, the best fruits for a diabetic are berries such as strawberries, raspberries, blueberries.
-These are your lower carb options and you can have around 1/2 cup per serve.
+These are lower carb options that won’t have a great impact on blood sugar and A1c.
+You can have around 1/2 cup per serve.
 Berries make a nice dessert served with something like cottage cheese or yogurt.

 Now we’ve already covered all the white processed forms of grains above.
 Things like white rice, white pasta, white bread, white flour, and packaged foods that often contain simple carbs, and sorry to say but these all have to get the cut.